omerbsezer/Fast-Kubernetes/Meshery/meshery-deploy-azure-storage-account-with-meshery.md

-# Deploy Azure Storage Account with Meshery
+# LAB: Deploy Azure Storage Account with Meshery

 Learn how to deploy and manage Azure Storage account through Kubernetes with Meshery, utilizing ASO operator to enhance cloud resource management